kirillbobyrev/pabi/README.md

 Pabi chooses to be the best possible version of an engine that does well against other chess engines in online tournaments.
 That means that it will prioritize performance under the constraints put by the rules and environments of such tournaments.
-Most important tournament organizers are [TCEC](https://tcec-chess.com/) and [CCCC](https://www.chess.com/computer-chess-championship), and the most prominent rating to date is [CCRL](https://computerchess.org.uk/ccrl/).
+Today the most interesting tournaments are are [TCEC](https://tcec-chess.com/) and [CCCC](https://www.chess.com/computer-chess-championship), and the most prominent rating list is [CCRL](https://computerchess.org.uk/ccrl/).
 The first goal is reaching 3000 ELO on the rating lists that are accepted by the organizers of these tournaments.

 Most of the competitions are in relatively fast time controls (Blitz, Bullet,